Pastoral Care & Support

 Our parish community provides food, paper products, cleaning supplies and personal grooming products on an ongoing weekly basis to be distributed to neighboring food pantries.
 Volunteers collect these donations from the Church and deliver them weekly on a rotating basis.

 We have many parishioners that are homebound, in nursing homes and in hospitals that would welcome a visit and to receive communion during their time of illness or infirmity.
 Local hospitals and nursing homes are visited on a regular (Beacon Point and Schuyler Ridge) and on an on call basis.
 Training is provided.

 Mary Ann Sekellick

 Mary’s Ladies of the Knots is a service ministry which brings women together to foster prayerful devotion to “Mary the Undoer of Knots.”
 Our goal is to provide friendship and spiritual support to each other as we join in prayer to our Blessed Mother and together create and gift knotted fleece quilts.
 The completed quilts are distributed to multiple organizations in our community who serve those that face “knots” in their life.
 Our hope is that the gifted quilt will bring physical warmth and comfort and the knots will serve as a reminder that we can turn to our Blessed Mother for grace to show us the way during any difficulty we face.

-This ministry meets as a group once a month on the first Monday of the month in the Social Hall.
+This ministry meets as a group once a month on the second Thursday of the month in the Social Hall.
 Each meeting includes a time for prayer and time to cut and knot the quilts to prepare them for distribution.
 We will provide instruction at the meetings however no sewing skills are needed, just the ability to tie a knot.
 If you are not able to attend the monthly meetings but would like to participate in this ministry, quilts can be completed at home.

 Privately prays for parish & parishioner needs.
 No meetings are held as prayer intentions are communicated through telephone contact.
 Click here to request to be added to our prayer chain.